- Search The Registry

 This date marks the birth of Stevie Wonder in 1950.
 He is a Black singer, songwriter, and activist.

 He was born Steveland Morris in Saginaw, MI.
-Blind since infancy, Wonder began playing the piano at the age of 4 and was a proficient singer and instrumentalist by the age of 13, when his first hit, "Fingertips Part 2" in 1963, was released by Motown, at which time he was given his professional name.
-He produced the albums "Signed, Sealed and Delivered" (1970) and "Where I'm Coming From" (1971), the latter written entirely by Wonder and his wife, Syreeta Wright.
+Blind since infancy, Wonder began playing the piano at the age of 4 and was a proficient singer and instrumentalist by age 13, when his first hit, "Fingertips Part 2" in 1963, was released by Motown.
+At that time, he was given his professional name.
+He produced the albums "Signed, Sealed, and Delivered" (1970) and "Where I'm Coming From" (1971), the latter written entirely by Wonder and his wife, Syreeta Wright.

-On the album "Music of the Mind" (1972), he used modern recording technology to allow him to play most of the instrumental accompaniments.
-Wonder experimented with synthesizers and was one of the first musicians to make extensive use of electronic music in Black American songs.
+He used modern recording technology to play most instrumental accompaniments on the album "Music of the Mind" (1972).
+Wonder experimented with synthesizers and was one of the first musicians to use electronic music extensively in Black American songs.
 A multi-instrumentalist, Wonder plays the piano, synthesizer, talk box, harmonica, congas, drums, bongos, bass guitar, organ, melodica, and clarinet.
-"Talking Book" (1972), an album on which he played all the instruments and sang all the vocal parts, contained the hit singles "You Are the Sunshine of My Life," and "Superstition," and he won several Grammy Awards for "Talking Book" and his next album, "Innervisions "in 1973.
+"Talking Book" (1972), an album on which he played all the instruments and sang all the vocal parts, contained the hit singles "You Are the Sunshine of My Life" and "Superstition."
+He won several Grammy Awards for "Talking Book" and his next album, "Innervisions," in 1973.

 The same year he survived a near-fatal automobile accident.
-More Grammy Awards followed for the albums "Songs in the Key of Life" (1976), which contains the hit song "Sir Duke," a celebratory tribute to American jazz composer Duke Ellington; and "In Square Circle" (1985).
+More Grammy Awards followed for the albums "Songs in the Key of Life" (1976), which contains the hit song "Sir Duke," a celebratory tribute to American jazz composer Duke Ellington, and "In Square Circle" (1985).
 Wonder's other albums include "Looking Back" (1977); "Hotter than July" (1980); "Characters" (1987); "Jungle Fever" (1991); the soundtrack to a motion picture by American director Spike Lee; and "Conversation Peace" (1995).
-In 1996 Wonder won three more Grammy Awards: for a best male rhythm-and-blues vocalist, best song, and for lifetime achievement.
+In 1996 Wonder won three more Grammy Awards: for the best male rhythm-and-blues vocalist, best song, and lifetime achievement.
 He has 25 Grammys as of 2019.